Last Updated: 6/11/21 | June 11th, 2021

 When used properly, credit cards are smart financial instruments.
 You can earn hundreds of thousands of miles per year that enable you to travel for free (and they offer better purchasing protection than your debit card).
 Simply having them won’t send you into debt or cost you high interest rates.
 Just make sure not to spend more than you have and to pay off your bill each month.

-As a crazy travel hacker, I have more cards than the average person needs, but I always apply for new cards to reach a specific goal.
-Be sure to do this: think about the trip you want to take, where you want to stay, and how you want to get there, and then get the cards that help you get there.
+As a crazy travel hacker, I have more cards than the average person needs, but I only apply for new cards to reach a specific goal.
+This is the important point to know before you begin: have a goal in mind.
+Think about the trip you want to take, where you want to stay, and how you want to get there, and then get the cards that help you get there.

 What have I signed up for this year?
 In the last six months, I applied for the following cards:

 One thing to note about credit cards is that you can’t just sign up, cancel, and sign up again.
 Many card companies make you wait 18–24 months before you become eligible for a sign-up bonus again.
-(American Express only lets you earn the bonus once per card per lifetime!)
-I cycle through cards on a multiyear basis.
+I cycle through cards on a multi-year basis.

 Step 2 – Meet the minimum spending requirements